BotMill/fb-botmill/CONTRIBUTING.md

 Step 1: Review our Code of Conduct [here](#code-of-conduct)
 Step 2: Review the Coding Standards [here](#coding-standards)

-- 1) Forked our project
+- Forked our project.
-- 2) Introduce/Code your heart out to implement your idea
+- Introduce/Code your heart out to implement your idea.
-- 3) Submit a pull request
+- Submit a pull request

 **<h4>Code of Conduct</h4>**
 **<h4>Coding Standards</h4>**